- Conjugated Estrogens

 - Levonorgestrel–Ethinyl Estradiol

 Misoprostol–Mifepristone is a combination medication used to end an early pregnancy that is less than 63 days in duration.
 This medication softens the cervix and contracts the uterus, which results in the termination of pregnancy.
+This medicine may also be used to treat other conditions as determined by your doctor.

 The dosage of Misoprostol–Mifepristone prescribed to each patient will vary.
 Always follow your physician’s instructions and/or the directions on the prescription drug label.